vmasdani/blog/content/blog/2021-10-28-5-best-programming-language-web-backend.md

 If you have written Python before, you might notice that variable declaration is the same in both python and go, just write the variable name and then assign it to a value, like `myVar := 0`.
 But the difference is that Go **infers** the variable type of a value, meaning that Go knows the type of the value zero (0) and will automatically assign zero as `int`.
 This is a modern programming language compiler technique called [Type inference](https://en.wikipedia.org/wiki/Type_inference), while Python uses [Duck typing](https://en.wikipedia.org/wiki/Duck_typing).

-Creating a HTTP server with router is very easy in Golang.
-Using the `gorilla/mux` package, we can write a REST server backbone as simple as this:
+Creating an HTTP server with router is very easy in Golang.
+Using the `gorilla/mux` package, we can write a barebone REST server as simple as this:

 ```go
 package main